-Modern Political Thought from Hobbes to Maritain, "Introduction to Thomas Hobbes" (pgs 21-25) Modern Political Thought from Hobbes to Maritain, selections from the "Leviathan" (pgs 30-39 and 50-58) Plato's Republic, Book II (link provided online) WEEK 3: Rights Readings:
+Modern Political Thought from Hobbes to Maritain, "Introduction to Thomas Hobbes" (pgs 21-25) Modern Political Thought from Hobbes to Maritain, selections from the "Leviathan" (pgs 30-39 and 50-58) Plato's Republic, Book II (link provided online) WEEK 3 (Jan 15-21): Rights Readings:

-Modern Political Thought from Hobbes to Maritain, "Introduction to John Locke" (pgs 79-85) Modern Political Thought from Hobbes to Maritain, selections from the "Two Treatise of Government" (pgs 90-110) Modern Political Thought from Hobbes to Maritain, "Introduction to Jean-Jacques Rousseau" (pgs 113-124) Modern Political Thought from Hobbes to Maritain, selections from the "On the Social Contract" (pgs 125-141) Assignment 1: Are all rights created equal?
+Modern Political Thought from Hobbes to Maritain, "Introduction to John Locke" (pgs 79-85) Modern Political Thought from Hobbes to Maritain, selections from the "Two Treatise of Government" (pgs 90-110) Modern Political Thought from Hobbes to Maritain, "Introduction to Jean-Jacques Rousseau" (pgs 113-124) Modern Political Thought from Hobbes to Maritain, selections from the "On the Social Contract" (pgs 125-141) Assignment 1 (Jan-21): Are all rights created equal?
+WEEK 4 (Jan 22-Jan 28): Sovereignty, the State, and International Relations Readings: Modern Political Thought from Hobbes to Maritain, "Introduction to Immanuel Kant" (pgs 161-169) Modern Political Thought from Hobbes to Maritain, selections from the "Perpetual Peace" (pgs 177-207) WEEK 5 (Jan 29-Feb 4): Women, reason, and the state: the Renaissance challenges millennia old ideas Readings:

-WEEK 4: Sovereignty, the State, and International Relations Readings: Modern Political Thought from Hobbes to Maritain, "Introduction to Immanuel Kant" (pgs 161-169) Modern Political Thought from Hobbes to Maritain, selections from the "Perpetual Peace" (pgs 177-207) WEEK 5: Women, reason, and the state: the renaissance challenges millennia old ideas Readings: Modern Political Thought from Hobbes to Maritain, "Introduction to Mary Wollstonecraft" (pgs 221-230) Modern Political Thought from Hobbes to Maritain, selections from "A Vindication of the Rights of Woman" (pgs 231-260) WEEK 6: Dissenters-Bentham and an Introduction to Utilitarinism Readings: Modern Political Thought from Hobbes to Maritain, "Introduction Jeremy Bentham" (pgs 261-270) Modern Political Thought from Hobbes to Maritain, "Anarchical Fallacies" (pgs 277-302) Stanford Encyclopedia to Utilitarianism (link provided online) WEEK 7: On Liberty and Utilitarianism Readings:
+Modern Political Thought from Hobbes to Maritain, "Introduction to Mary Wollstonecraft" (pgs 221-230) Modern Political Thought from Hobbes to Maritain, selections from "A Vindication of the Rights of Woman" (pgs 231-260) WEEK 6 (Feb 5-11): Dissenters-Bentham and an Introduction to Utilitarianism Readings: Modern Political Thought from Hobbes to Maritain, "Introduction Jeremy Bentham" (pgs 261-270) Modern Political Thought from Hobbes to Maritain, "Anarchical Fallacies" (pgs 277-302) Stanford Encyclopedia to Utilitarianism (link provided online) WEEK 7 (Feb 12-18): On Liberty and Utilitarianism Readings:

-Modern Political Thought from Hobbes to Maritain, "Introduction to John Stuart Mill" (pgs 303-313) Modern Political Thought from Hobbes to Maritain, selections from "On Liberty" and "Utilitarianism" (pgs 315-380) Assignment: Lifeboat WEEK 8: Bernard Bosanquet and British Idealism Readings:

-Modern Political Thought from Hobbes to Maritain, "Introduction to Bernard Bosanquet" (pgs 419-435) Modern Political Thought from Hobbes to Maritain, "The Philosophical Theory of the State" (pgs 439-456)

-WEEK 9: Jaques Maritain-Man and the State

-Readings:

-Modern Political Thought from Hobbes to Maritain, "Introduction to Jacques Maritain" (pgs 457-468) Modern Political Thought from Hobbes to Maritain, "Lectures on Natural Law"

-and "Man and the State" (pgs 471-502)

-WEEK 10: Rawls-Contracts and Constructivism

-Readings:

-Selections from John Rawls' A Theory of Justice (link provided online)

-WEEK 11: Conceptions of the 'Self'

-Readings:

-Michael Sandel, "The Procedural Republic and the Unencumbered Self", Political Theory, Vol. 12, No. 1 (1984) pp. 81-96 Term paper topics distributed WEEK 12: Charles Taylor and the Politics of Recognition Readings: Charles Taylor, "The Politics of Recognition" (link provided online) Assignment 3: Persons WEEK 13: The Overlapping Consensus-Human Rights by Agreement Readings: John Rawls, "Theory of an Overlapping Consensus", Oxford Journal of Legal Studies, Vol. 7, No 1 (1987), pp 1-25 WEEK 14: Dworkin, Legal Rights, Political Rights and International Law Readings: Ronald Dworkin, Justice for Hedghogs, Chapter 15, "Political Rights and Concepts" Eric J Scarffe, "'A New Philosophy for International Law' and Dworkin's Political Realism", Canadian Journal of Law and Jurisprudence, (2016) N.B.
+Modern Political Thought from Hobbes to Maritain, "Introduction to John Stuart Mill" (pgs 303-313) Modern Political Thought from Hobbes to Maritain, selections from "On Liberty" and "Utilitarianism" (pgs 315-380) Assignment 2 (Feb 18): Lifeboat READING WEEK (Feb 19-22) WEEK 8 (Feb 26-Mar 4): Bernard Bosanquet and British Idealism Readings: Modern Political Thought from Hobbes to Maritain, "Introduction to Bernard Bosanquet" (pgs 419-435) Modern Political Thought from Hobbes to Maritain, "The Philosophical Theory of the State" (pgs 439-456) WEEK 9 (Mar 5-11): Jacques Maritain-Man and the State Readings: Modern Political Thought from Hobbes to Maritain, "Introduction to Jacques Maritain" (pgs 457-468) Modern Political Thought from Hobbes to Maritain, "Lectures on Natural Law" and "Man and the State" (pgs 471-502) WEEK 10 (Mar 12-18): Rawls-Contracts and Constructivism Readings: Selections from John Rawls' A Theory of Justice (link provided online) WEEK 11 (Mar 19-25): Conceptions of the 'Self' Readings: Michael Sandel, "The Procedural Republic and the Unencumbered Self", Political Theory, Vol. 12, No. 1 (1984) pp. 81-96 Term paper topics distributed WEEK 12 (Mar 26-Apr 1): Charles Taylor and the Politics of Recognition Readings: Charles Taylor, "The Politics of Recognition" (link provided online) Assignment 3: Persons WEEK 13 (Apr 1-8): The Overlapping Consensus-Human Rights by Agreement Readings: John Rawls, "Theory of an Overlapping Consensus", Oxford Journal of Legal Studies, Vol. 7, No 1 (1987), pp 1-25 WEEK 14 (Apr 9-12): Dworkin, Legal Rights, Political Rights and International Law Readings: Ronald Dworkin, Justice for Hedgehogs, Chapter 15, "Political Rights and Concepts" Eric J'Scarffe, "'A New Philosophy for International Law' and Dworkin's Political Realism", Canadian Journal of Law and Jurisprudence, (2016) N.B.
 This reading list maybe supplemented to with additional readings or revised as the instructor deems appropriate.
+The last day of classes is technically on Thursday, April 12th, but I will accept outstanding forum posts and journal entries until April 15th.